-Tabačka Kulturfabrik is a multifunctional cultural centre where a wide range of communities meets.
+Tabačka Kulturfabrik is a multifunctional cultural center where a wide range of communities meets.
 For now, their goal is to clarify which communities need their support most and how they should provide it to them.

 “Communities that go to Tabačka Kulturfabrik are very diverse, but they share a passion for an urban lifestyle.
 We are constantly trying to connect them with minorities and make them exist outside their own bubble.”

 She enjoyed the LEGO activity, during which it was once again shown that human creativity has no limits.
 Working in a community is simply beneficial for all parties involved.
-While it provides energy and feedback to people inside it, it is also a great opportunity to have an impact on people outside it.
+While it provides energy and feedback to people inside it, it is also a great opportunity to impact people outside it.

 Matúš Binc, SPOTS

-“I was particularly interested in how to build communities step by step, and how to continue working on a community that freezes at a certain point but can be started up again.
+“I was particularly interested in how to build communities step by step and how to continue working on a community that freezes at a certain point but can be started up again.
 The mentors were very knowledgeable and had a broad perspective on communities”.

 You can find out more about the activities of SPOTS here.